puppetlabs/puppet-docs/source/learning/variables.markdown

 (And inside the code block for a regex match, you can use `$1`, `$2`, etc. to print captured strings, with `$0` containing the whole match.)

 ### Selector

+Selectors might be less familiar; they're kind of like the ternary operator, and kind of like the case statement.

 Unlike the other two types of conditionals, selectors don't take code blocks.
 Instead, they simply return a value, for either a resource attribute or a variable assignment.